 “A difficult Book to Read 2” or “Computer Buch” as they called it (click here for bigger image) from the The Sackner Archive of Concrete and Visual Poetry will be included in the forthcoming anthology of paper works, called “RENEGADE – an international collection of visual poetry, language & book arts”.

 Hand made paper and recycling fascinated me, as it was a very basic material that we use in everyday life, with its roots in ancient Japan and China.
 This prompted the formation of the “Paper Group” in 1986.

 Art for health and energy has interested me for a long time, especially the “Human Aura”, and the unseen energy around us on a daily basis.
 This became the title for an event and exhibition at the ICA, in London, in 1970.

 For the last 10 years, my work has spilled across the boundaries of art and science.
 I follow events at CERN, using the experience from the point of view of a visual artist.

 My name is Dorothy Carr.
-As I became a nationally successful and established designer of fabrics, textiles and wallpaper designs for the top interior design firms of that era, I later decided that to branch out and establish myself as an artist who was crossing over boundaries of many disciplines, I needed to have a pseudonym.
-I chose my father’s mother’s maiden name, Sarah Firmin, just I made a mistake, the spelling should be Firman!
+As I became a nationally successful and established designer of fabrics, textiles and wallpaper designs for the top interior design firms of that era, even going on to represent the UK internationally, I later decided to branch out and establish myself as an artist who crossed over boundaries of many disciplines.
+I needed to have a pseudonym to help me cement that step forward, so I chose my father’s mother’s name, Sarah Firmin; just I made a little mistake, the spelling should be Firman!

 Dorothy Carr, AKA Sarah Firmin